davekinkead/thesis/thesis/outline.md

 ## Bootstrapping Democracy

 In this chapter, I explore whether democracy can solve these problems by picking itself up from its own theoretical bootstraps.
 Procedural accounts of democratic legitimacy cannot recover from founding paradoxes without turning into utopian or substantive accounts.
 Substantive accounts seem unable to simultaneously underpin democratic legitimacy and solve the boundary problem.
 But what if we could develop an account where adherence to the process is also the realisation of the substantive ideal?
 We would then have a potential way to bootstrap our way out of these dilemmas.
 We would be able to bootstrap democracy.

+My starting point is the identification of what exactly democratic theory needs to justify in order to claim legitimacy.
+Here, I argue that unlike accounts based on affect or coercion, democratic theory only needs to justify its political authority - the moral obligation to be obeyed _simply_ because it is commanded.

 ## Reciprocal Autonomy